galaxyproject/training-material/topics/statistics/tutorials/galaxy-ludwig/tutorial.md

 ![Dataset.csv file format snapshot](../../images/galaxy-ludwig/explain_dataset_format.png "Dataset.csv file format snapshot. features in order: file_path, label, split."){: width="50%" height="10%"}

-## Config.yaml
+## Configuring Convolutional Neural Networks (CNNs)

 The config.yaml file is crucial as it defines the entire structure of your machine learning experiment.
 This configuration file tells Ludwig how to process your data, what model to use, how to train it, and what outputs to generate.

-The rationale on how this file was constructed for this dataset is the following:
+The rationale behind the construction of this configuration file for the dataset is as follows:

-i) The model takes images as input and uses a stacked convolutional neural network (CNN) to extract features. ii) It consists of two convolutional layers followed by a fully connected layer, with dropout applied to both the second convolutional layer and the fully connected layer to reduce overfitting. iii) The split configuration is used to divide the dataset based on the 'split' column rather than using a random split (which is the default).
+i) The model takes images as input and uses a stacked convolutional neural network (CNN) to extract features. ii) It consists of two convolutional layers followed by a fully connected layer, with dropout applied to the second convolutional layer.
+The max pooling settings are defined by pool_size = 2 and pool_stride = 2, which are important for reducing the spatial dimensions of the input volume. iii) The fully connected layer helps to reduce overfitting. iv) The split configuration is used to divide the dataset based on the 'split' column rather than using a random split (which is the default).
 In this configuration, rows labeled with '0' are included in the training set, while rows labeled with '2' are included in the testing set.
-If a validation category is needed, rows are labeled with '1'. iv) The model is trained to classify images into categories (e.g., recognizing digits), and it will train for 5 epochs.
+If a validation category is needed, rows are labeled with '1'.
+v) The model is trained to classify images into categories (e.g., recognizing digits) and will train for 5 epochs.

 ![Config.yaml file snapshot](../../images/galaxy-ludwig/explain_config.png "Config.yaml file snapshot."){: width="50%" height="5%"}

 # Galaxy-Ludwig Tool

 Ludwig simplifies the complexities of machine learning by automating essential steps such as data preprocessing, model architecture selection, hyperparameter tuning, and device management.
+To properly adapt the configuration for different datasets, users should consider the following parameters:

+- Input Features: Ensure the type reflects the nature of the data.
+- Encoder: Depending on the input type, this may need to be changed.
+For example, for image data, consider varying num_filters and filter_size.
+For text data, you might switch to type: rnn or type: transformer.
+- Output Features: Adjust the type according to the target variable.
+For instance, if it's a regression task, use type: numerical instead of category.
+- Trainer Parameters: Users can adjust epochs, batch_size, and learning_rate based on the dataset size, complexity, data behavior, and available computational resources.

-This streamlined approach is particularly beneficial for Galaxy users who are more interested in addressing their scientific questions than in navigating the intricacies of machine learning workflows.
+These are just a few of the many options that Ludwig provides out-of-the-box, allowing users to easily set and modify parameters.
+This is particularly beneficial for Galaxy users who are more interested in addressing their scientific questions than in navigating the intricacies of machine learning workflows.

 ## Prepare environment and get the data